 - If you decide to not seek immediate medical attention, you will not be able to retrieve physical evidence later.

-- You should also be tested later for pregnancy and sexually transmitted infection, such as HIV.
+- You should also can be tested and treated for pregnancy and sexually transmitted infections.

 - Don't wash or change clothes, brush your teeth, or go to the bathroom.